 Glibert could not be immediately reached Friday.
 But her forced resignation prompted another member of the panel to resign.

 Michael J. McGuire, a water treatment consultant and former assistant general manager at the Metropolitan Water District of Southern California, said some members of the committee are focused on water delivery operations as the cause of the Delta's problems.
-Glibert's
+Glibert's departure, he said, will make it difficult to fully evaluate pollution and other problems.

 "Given the fixed points of view of many of the remaining committee members and the stilling of an important alternative voice on the committee, I do not see how I can contribute to provide a meaningful contribution," McGuire wrote in his resignation letter.